Azure/Communication/special-order-numbers.md

     - [Number Request Form for Italy](./Forms/ACS-Manual-Number-Acquisition-Form-for-Italy.docx)
     - [Number Request Form for Sweden](./Forms/ACS-Manual-Number-Acquisition-Form-for-Sweden.docx)

-2) Fill in the form and send the filled out form to acstnrequest@microsoft.com

-    *PLEASE NOTE: Use "ACS Number Request - CountryName" as subject line*
+2) Fill in the form and send the filled out form to acstnrequest@microsoft.com.
+Use "ACS Number Request - CountryName" as part of your subject line

 ### New Port In Request